snipsco/snips-app-sonos/README.rst

 obtain it from the
 `Snips Spotify Login <https://snips-spotify-login.herokuapp.com>`_ page.

-There is an issue with the library we are using to connect to the Spotify.
+There is an known issue with the library used to connect to Spotify.
-To play a Spotify playlist please import your Spotify playlist to your Sonos Playlist.
+To play a Spotify playlist, please import your Spotify playlists to your Sonos playlist.

 All optional parameters
 ^^^^^^^^^^^^^^^^^^^^^^^